The fragile nature of road transportation networks: Mathematical analysis of the fragility of road transportation networks

 \begin{prop} Road transportation systems are fragile under supply disruptions. \end{prop}

 \begin{proof}

 Fig. \ref{fig: supply_recovery} illustrates the supply disruption recovery process with two potential scenarios: (1) a single cut is involved, represented by $M_1(n)$ and the gray dashed lines, and (2) the traffic state spans multiple cuts, represented by $M_2(n)$ and the solid black lines.
 The traffic demand at equilibrium before the MFD disruption is $m_0 = M(n_0)$.
-After the onset of a supply disruption, as per Assumption \ref{ass: below}, the supply disruption magnitude coefficient $r\in[0,1)$ is not significantly large so the traffic demand remains below the maximal capacity on the disrupted MFD profile.
-Therefore, only the cuts below the critical density $k_c$ are presented.
-The new equilibrium point after disruption is $m_0 = m' = (1-r)M(n'(r))$.
-When the supply disruption is lifted, the traffic state recovers to its original state $(n_0,m_0)$ following either the light orange lines if only one single cut is involved or the dark orange lines if it travels through multiple cuts.
+After the onset of a supply disruption, as per Assumption \ref{ass: below}, the supply disruption magnitude coefficient $r\in[0,1)$ is not exceedingly large, so the demand $m_0$ should remain below the maximal capacity on the disrupted MFD profile $(1-r)M(n_c)$.
+Therefore, only the cuts below the critical accumulation $n_c$ are presented.
+The new traffic state after disruption is $m_0 = m' = (1-r)M(n')$.
+When the supply constraint is lifted, the traffic state recovers to its original state $(n_0,m_0)$ following either the light amber lines if only one single cut is involved or the dark amber lines if it travels through multiple cuts.

-Unlike in the study of demand disruptions, when analyzing supply disruptions, $n'(r)$ is a dependent variable of $r$.
-And since TTS is a function of $n'$ and $n'$ is again a function of $r$, by applying the chain rule, we can get the second derivative of TTS over $r$ as:
+Unlike in the study of demand disruptions, where the disruption demand $n'$ is an independent variable, $n'$ is dependent on $r$ when analyzing supply disruptions.
+And since TTS is a function of $n'$ and $n'$ is again a function of $r$, by applying the chain rule, we can compute the second derivative of TTS over $r$ as:

-In Proposition \ref{prop: 1}, we've proven the recovery process to be fragile when the traffic state shifts from a more congested cut to a less congested cut on the MoC MFD, or to be neither fragile nor antifragile when it stays only on one single cut.
-Therefore, it can be mathematically summarized as $\frac{d^2TTS}{dn'^2} \geq 0$.
-Following Assumption \ref{ass: focus}, $a_i>0$ holds as the cut is below the critical density, we can easily prove the first derivative $\frac{dTTS}{dn'}$ to be non-negative as well with Eq. \ref{eq: dTTS_y}, Eq. \ref{eq: dTTS_i}, and Eq. \ref{eq: dTTS_z} through the same procedure as proving the second derivative to be positive.

-Now we demonstrate that both $\frac{dn'}{dr}$ and $\frac{d^2n'}{dr^2}$ to be non-negative.
-With the constant base demand $m_0$ before and after supply disruption, we obtain the following Eq. \ref{eq: supply_m0} considering the traffic state covers multiple cuts, with $i$ and $j$ each denoting the last and the first cut and $i \neq j$.
+First we demonstrate that both $\frac{dn'}{dr}$ and $\frac{d^2n'}{dr^2}$ are positive when multiple cuts are involved.
+With the base demand $m_0$ before and after supply disruption being constant, we obtain the following Eq. \ref{eq: supply_m0} considering the traffic state covers multiple cuts, with $y$ and $z$ each denoting the first and the last involved cut with $y \neq z$.

-The first and second derivatives of $n'$ over the supply disruption magnitude coefficient $r$ are:
+The first and second derivatives of $n'$ over the supply disruption magnitude coefficient $r$ can be computed as: